AmoyLeo731/Hello-world/README.md

-# My name is Lihzi Hu
+# My name is Lizhi Hu
 This is my first repository

 #